 The Welsh Georgian Trust approached Wrexham County Borough Council to work together to secure the future of the house, following a suggestion that we get involved by then Architectural Heritage Fund trustee.
 We produced an Options Appraisal Report with the help of the Architectural Heritage Fund (AHF), following an extended programme of consultation and research.

 The most important issue of the appraisal was that of finding a long-term, economically viable use for the house.
 A further consideration was the community benefit that may or may not be derived from the conservation, refurbishment and reuse of the house.

 Community use was thoroughly researched especially the possibility of using the house as a library and/or a heritage centre.
 It became apparent that this usage was not viable because of the high capital cost (including, in the case of a library, the construction of a large extension to the rear of the house) along with the cost implications of sustaining such a centre and the extant availability of community space in the locality.

 Other avenues were explored including the potential offered by conversion to tourist accommodation and use as offices or light industrial use.
 These were ultimately rejected because of the high capital cost and the present lack of a substantial tourism infrastructure in Cefn Mawr and the current availability of unused office and light industrial space in the locality.

-After this Options Appraisal – partly funded by the Architectural Heritage Fund – it was concluded that the most viable way forward is to repair the house, convert it into single bedroom apartments and place them for sale on the open market.
+After this Options Appraisal – partly funded by the AHF – it was concluded that the most viable way forward is to repair the house, convert it into single bedroom apartments and place them for sale on the open market.
 It was critical that Plas Kynaston was restored to high standards, befitting its status, whilst keeping the conservation deficit as low as possible.

-For information on the new flats please contact Silas Rains at Reeds Rains on 01978 368000 (www.reedsrains.co.uk/estate-agent/wrexham).
+For information on these apartments please contact Silas Rains at Reeds Rains on 01978 368000 (www.reedsrains.co.uk/estate-agent/wrexham).